CaglarKullu/virtual_food_storage/README.md

 # Flutter Food Vault Application

 ## Overview
 The Flutter Food Vault Application is a testament to modern Flutter development practices, emphasizing clean architecture, immutability, and efficient state management.
-Purposefully I avoid to use external packeges such as freezed or equaltable for showcasing the prinsibles behind it.
+Purposefully I avoid to use external packages such as freezed or equaltable for showcasing the principles behind it.

 ## Key Development Principles